 The morning of our flight, I was up at 1:00 am and couldn’t go back to sleep.
 For those that really know me, know I have a problem sleeping and even more of a problem sleeping when there’s a big day coming up.
 My anxiety kept me up through the night, but I made sure we were ready to head to the airport at 4:30 am.

 Traffic was bad from a few accidents on I-75 North, but luckily I buffered in quite a bit of “uh oh” time.
 We made it to the airport in plenty of time and got checked in.

 We arrived into San Francisco on Thursday 17 June and headed to the hotel to drop off our luggage.
 Luckily we were able to check in early and went to the room to get settled in.
 We stayed at Hotel Adagio, Autograph Collection.
-This historic hotel was built in 1929 and is located on Geary Street near Union Square.
+The hotel was a historic hotel built in 1929 on Geary Street near Union Square.
 It was nicely appointed and we were very comfortable in our room.
 The only downside was the restaurant/bar was not open still due to COVID-19.

 After we relaxed for a little bit, we headed out to explore.
 First stop was lunch.
 The name I can’t even remember, because the food was very forgettable.
 It was a Thai Restaurant that was recommended at our hotel; so I made a note to self, “Do not listen to her recommendations anymore”.

 We explored near Union Square, down Market Street all the way down to the Ferry Building.
 The Ferry Building seemed like the place to be, with a lot of cute restaurants and eateries and shops.
 You can also get a decent look at the San Francisco Bay Bridge from behind the Ferry Building..